ShuiJu/Intel-Memory-Latency-Checker-command-generator-and-result-to-CSV/README.md

 ## IF you want to be lazy: (recommanded)
 Step 2:
 Put that bat file into the folder that contains mlc.exe, then run it.
+If you want to test different core, edit it in something with a findn`replace such as Notepad, replace -c0 to -c1 or -c8.
+The count of cores starts with 0.

 Step 3:
 Find the file after the bat finished at the same folder with mlc.exe in it.
-Copy paste into mlc latency to csv.html to get csv file.
+Copy paste the text into mlc latency to csv.html to get csv file.